IBM/spark-s3-shuffle/README.md

 - `spark.shuffle.s3.useBlockManager`: Use the Spark block manager to compute blocks (default: `true`).

-  **Note**: Disabling this feature might lead to invalid results.
-Only use if all the Shuffle operations require a barrier.
+  **Note**: Disabling this feature uses the file system listing to determine which shuffle blocks should be read.

 - `spark.shuffle.s3.forceBatchFetch`: Force batch fetch for Shuffle Blocks (default: `false`)